Share On

 Pasteurellosis “Snuffles”

 “Snuffles” is caused by the Pasteurella multocida bacterium, which can remain dormant in the nasal tract of rabbits.
 During periods of stress, the bacterium may become active and can be fairly easily passed between residents.
 As you may imagine, snuffles can cause sinus issues and affect the eyes or ears, or even cause abscesses in other areas of a rabbit’s body.
 It may also cause uterine infections.
+Signs of respiratory infection include eye redness, squinting, ocular discharge, nasal discharge, and sneezing.
+Because rabbits are constantly grooming themselves, they may wipe away nasal and ocular discharge before you are able to notice it.
+Wetness or crustiness on the inside of the front paws is a clue that this is happening.
 Ensuring your sanctuary adheres to safe quarantine policies and provides an environment that promotes calm, healthy rabbit behavior, can help prevent this from being an issue at your sanctuary.
 If you suspect snuffles is a possible concern in a rabbit resident, contact a qualified rabbit veterinarian to discuss treatment options.
-Back To Top

 Pododermatitis or “Sore Hocks”

 Sore hocks are often the result of unhygienic living conditions and improper flooring, specifically wire cage flooring.
 Other unclean, wet, or rough surfaces can cause the issue as well.
 Wire flooring is an unacceptable option for rabbit resident living spaces.
-Heavier rabbits are at an increased risk, as are those with lots of hair on the bottom of their feet, such as Rex rabbits.
+Heavier rabbits are at an increased risk, as are those with less hair on the bottom of their feet, such as Rex rabbits.
+Contact your veterinarian if one of your rabbit residents is showing signs of pododermatitis.
+The earlier the issue is detected and addressed, the better the prognosis.
 Minor cases can often be resolved by gently cleaning (do not attempt to ever bathe a rabbit resident, as rabbits can become over-stressed and injure themselves trying to get away, or simply panic from the stress and die), applying topical balms and wrapping their feet (fresh wraps are necessary daily) for a week or two.
-Sore hock infections can easily become extremely serious if the infection reaches their bone.
+Sore hock infections can easily become extremely serious if the infection reaches the bone.
 If you suspect a serious case, you should contact your veterinarian immediately.

 Back To Top